kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

     1. The `DeviceCounterConsumption` field defines a list of named `DeviceCounterConsumptionMixin`s.
 These define capacities that can be used to extend the capacity consumption defined explicitly in fields under `BasicDevice`.
-The capacity pool is not specified in the `DeviceCounterConsumptionMixin`, but rather provided when the mixin is referenced from the device.
+The counter set is not specified in the `DeviceCounterConsumptionMixin`, but rather provided when the mixin is referenced from the device.